 2) Good Lighting

 Lighting in any work space is incredibly important.
 Where possible, access to natural light, preferably with an outdoor view is ideal.
-However, Ashley did note the importance of task lighting in illuminating your work desk or station effectively.
+However, Ashley did note the importance of lamps in illuminating your work desk or station effectively.

 “This is incredibly important if your work hours are more conducive to night hours as obviously, you can’t rely on natural daylight,” noted Ashley.